LHNCBC/ucum-lhc/README.md

    'status' contains either 'valid' or 'invalid';
    'ucumCode' the valid ucum code, which may differ from what was passed
-              in (e.g., if 'pound' is passed in, this will contain '\[lb_av\]'); and 'msg' contains a message, if the string is invalid, indicating the problem, or an explanation of a substitution such as the substitution of '\[lb_av\]' for 'pound'
+              in (e.g., if 'pound' is passed in, this will contain '\[lb_av\]'); and 'msg' contains a message, if the string is invalid, indicating the problem, or an explanation of a substitution such as the substitution of '\[lb_av\]' for 'pound' 'units' which is a hash for the unit found:
+          'code' is the unit's csCode_
+          'name' is the unit's name_
+          'guidance' is the unit's guidance_ data

 For example, to validate a unit string of m2/g4: